lyra-labs/ThreeDSServer/Doc/technicalDocumentation.md

 The /providechallenge route defined by `router.post('/providechallenge', (request, response)` route will modify the HTML challenge to add the user acsTransID and threeDSServerTransID and respond the html challenge page as text that will be loaded by the client.

 The /authrequest route defined by `router.post('/authrequest', (request, response)` will take an Areq as request parameter, it will use the methodHash and the user's information to decide if a challenge is required or not.
-It will then populate the ARes and send it do the DS.
+It will then populate the ARes and send it to the DS.